 - It has long been used as root stock for ornamental roses.

-For more information on the Sweet Briar, contact the Department of Primary Industries, Water and Environment (Service Sheet Agdex 647).
+For more information on the Sweet Briar, go to the Department of Primary Industries, Parks, Water and Environment website.

 - Chemical Control.
 Techniques such as ‘cut and paint’ are useful for small numbers of plants.
 Larger infestations may be foliar sprayed.
-Herbicides registered for use in Tasmania include metsulfuron methyl, triclopyr and glyphosate
+Herbicides registered for use in Tasmania include metsulfuron methyl, triclopyr and glyphosate.
+DPIPWE Herbicides for Sweet Briar Control.

 N.B.
 Always check the herbicide label before use.